 - Calcium-channel blockers

-Cardioinhibitors used in clinical practice can be divided into three mechanistic classes: beta-adrenoceptor antagonists (beta-blockers), calcium-channel blockers, and centrally-acting sympatholytics.
+Cardioinhibitory drugs can be divided into three mechanistic classes: beta-adrenoceptor antagonists (beta-blockers), calcium-channel blockers, and centrally acting sympatholytics.

-Beta-blockers bind to beta-adrenoceptors located in cardiac nodal tissue, the conducting system, and contracting myocytes.
+Beta-blockers bind to beta-adrenoceptors in cardiac nodal tissue, the conducting system, and contracting myocytes.
 The heart has both beta1 (β1) and beta2 (β2) adrenoceptors, although the predominant receptor type in number and function is β1.
 These receptors primarily bind norepinephrine that is released from sympathetic adrenergic nerves.
-Additionally, they bind norepinephrine and epinephrine that circulates in the blood.
+Additionally, they bind to norepinephrine and epinephrine that circulate in the blood.
 Beta-blockers prevent the normal ligand (norepinephrine or epinephrine) from binding to the beta-adrenoceptor by competing for the binding site.
-Because there is generally some level of sympathetic tone on the heart, beta-blockers are able to reduce sympathetic influences that normally stimulate chronotropy, inotropy, dromotropy and lusitropy.
+Because there is some level of sympathetic tone acting on the heart, beta-blockers can reduce sympathetic influences that normally stimulate chronotropy, inotropy, dromotropy and lusitropy.
 These drugs have an even greater effect when there is elevated sympathetic activity.
 Beta-blockers that are used clinically are either non-selective (β1/β2) blockers, or relatively selective β1 blockers.
 Some beta-blockers have additional mechanisms of action besides beta-blockade.
-Beta-blockers are used for treating hypertension, angina, myocardial infarction and arrhythmias.
+Beta-blockers are used for treating hypertension, angina, myocardial infarction, and arrhythmias.

-Calcium-channel blockers (CCBs) bind to L-type calcium channels located on cardiac myocytes and cardiac nodal tissue (sinoatrial and atrioventricular nodes).
-These channels are responsible for regulating the influx of calcium into cardiomyocytes, which in turn stimulates cardiac myocyte contraction.
+Calcium-channel blockers (CCBs) bind to L-type calcium channels on cardiac myocytes and cardiac nodal tissue (sinoatrial and atrioventricular nodes).
+These channels regulate the influx of calcium into cardiomyocytes, which stimulates cardiac myocyte contraction.
 In cardiac nodal tissue, L-type calcium channels play an important role in pacemaker currents and in phase 0 of the action potentials.
-Therefore, by blocking calcium entry into the cell, CCBs decrease myocardial force generation (negative inotropy), decreased heart rate (negative chronotropy), and decrease conduction velocity within the heart (negative dromotropy particularly at the atrioventricular node).
-CCBs are used in treating hypertension, angina and arrhythmias.
+Therefore, by blocking calcium entry into the cell, CCBs decrease myocardial force generation (negative inotropy), decrease heart rate (negative chronotropy), and decrease conduction velocity within the heart (negative dromotropy) particularly at the atrioventricular node.
+CCBs are used in treating hypertension, angina, and arrhythmias.